-The AD7612 is a 16-bit charge redistribution successive approximation register (SAR), architecture analog-to-digital converter (ADC) fabricated on Analog Devices, Inc.'s iCMOS high voltage process.
-The device is configured through hardware or via a dedicated write only serial configuration port for input range and operating mode.
-The AD7612 contains a high speed 16-bit sampling ADC, an internal conversion clock, an internal reference (and buffer), error correction circuits, and both serial and parallel system interface ports.
-A falling edge on CNVST samples the analog input on IN+ with respect to a ground sense, IN-.
-The AD7612 features four different analog input ranges and three different sampling modes: warp mode for the fastest throughput, normal mode for the fastest asynchronous throughput, and impulse mode where power consumption is scaled linearly with throughput.
-Operation is specified from -40°C to +85°C.
+The AD7952 is a 14-bit, charge redistribution, successive approximation register (SAR) architecture analog-to-digital converter (ADC) fabricated on Analog Devices, Inc.'s iCMOS high voltage process.
+The device is configured through hardware or via a dedicated write-only serial configuration port for input range and operating mode.
+The AD7952 contains a high speed 14-bit sampling ADC, an internal conversion clock, an internal reference (and buffer), error correction circuits, and both serial and parallel system interface ports.
+A falling edge on CNVST samples the fully differential analog inputs on IN+ and IN-.
+The AD7952 features four different analog input ranges and three different sampling modes: warp mode for the fastest throughput, normal mode for the fastest asynchronous throughput, and impulse mode where power is scaled with throughput.
+Operation is specified from -40°C to $+85^{\circ}\text{C}$.

-Rev. A Document Feedback
+tev.
+A Document Feedback